-The Nominating and Corporate Governance Committee of the Board of Directors is responsible for identifying individuals qualified to become members of the Board of Directors consistent with the criteria approved by the Board and ensuring that the Board has the requisite expertise and its members have sufficiently diverse and independent backgrounds.
-The Nominating and Corporate Governance Committee may solicit recommendations for nominees from other members of the Board of Directors and management.
+The Nominating and Corporate Governance Committee of the Board is responsible for identifying individuals qualified to become members of the Board of Directors consistent with the criteria approved by the Board and ensuring that the Board has the requisite expertise and its members have sufficiently diverse and independent backgrounds.
+The Nominating and Corporate Governance Committee may solicit recommendations for nominees from other members of the Board and management.
 Our Nominating and Corporate Governance Committee may also retain professional search firms to identify candidates.
 While the Nominating and Corporate Governance Committee may also retain professional search firms to identify candidates.
-While the Nominating and Corporate Governance governance guidelines as it seeks to identify candidates for director, including persons with a reputation for and record of personal and professional integrity, ethics and values; experience in corporate management or as a board member of other publicly held companies; professional and academic experience relevant to our industry; strength of leadership, advisory skills and business judgment; experience in capital markets and growing businesses; time to devote to Board service; diversity of background and perspective; and relevant social policy concerns.
+While the Nominating and Corporate Governance Committee does not maintain a formal policy for considering nominees, it does take into account the many factors for director qualifications set forth in our corporate governance guidelines as it seeks to identify candidates for director, including persons with a reputation for and record of personal and professional industry; strength of leadership, advisory skills and business judgment; experience in capital markets and growing businesses; time to devote to Board service; diversity of background and perspective; and relevant social policy concerns.
 The Board also monitors the mix of specific experience, diversity, qualifications and skills of its directors in order that the Board, as a whole, has the necessary tools to perform its oversight function effectively.
-Except as detailed immediately below under "-Nomination Rights under the Stockholders;" the Board does not have a formal policy for considering director candidates recommended by stockholders;

-however, the Board would generally expect to consider any recommended candidate based on the same considerations set forth above.
+Except as detailed immediately below under "-Nomination Rights under the Stockholders; however, the Board does not have a formal policy for considering director candidates recommended by stockholders; however, the Board would generally expect to consider any recommended candidate based on the same considerations set forth above.